-- (6) A State organisation to which a certificate issued under this section applies may, notwithstanding any provision in its rules to the contrary, make an agreement with the organisation of which the State organisation's counterpart Federal body is the Branch, relating to the management and control of the funds or property, or both, of the State organisation. - (7) Where a memorandum of an agreement referred to in subsection (6) is - (a) sealed with the respective seals of the State organisation and the other organisation concerned; and - (b) signed on behalf of the State organisation and the other organisation by the persons authorised under their respective rules to execute such an instrument; and - (c) lodged with the Registrar, the Full Bench may, if it is satisfied that the terms of the agreement are not detrimental to the interests of persons who are eligible to be members of the State organisation and of its counterpart Federal body and will not prevent or hinder the State organisation from satisfying any debt or obligation howsoever arising, approve the agreement.
+- (6) A State organisation to which a certificate issued under this section applies may, notwithstanding any provision in its rules to the contrary, make an agreement with the organisation of which the State organisation's counterpart Federal body is the Branch, relating to the management and control of the funds or property, or both, of the State organisation. - (7) Where a memorandum of an agreement referred to in subsection (6) is - (a) sealed with the respective seals of the State organisation and the other organisation concerned; and the Commission in Court Session may, if it is satisfied that the terms of the agreement are not detrimental to the interests of persons who are eligible to be members of the State organisation and of its counterpart Federal body and will not prevent or hinder the State organisation from satisfying any debt or obligation howsoever arising, approve the agreement.